 But there are 2 exceptions.
 These are;

-- Debts not covered by the agreement (like over-payment of social security), or if a creditor who objected to the agreement can prove in court that he would have got more of his money back if you had been made bankrupt.
-This is a very rare event indeed.
+- Debts not covered by the agreement (i.e. over-payment of social security), or if a creditor who objected to the agreement can prove in court that they would have got more of their money back if you had been made bankrupt.
+This is very rare.

-- If the Trust Deed fails to become protected, your discharge does not stop creditors who objected in the first place still chasing you for the money you owe them.
+- If the Trust Deed fails to become protected, your discharge does not stop creditors who objected in the first place from chasing you for the money you owe them.

 Will credit reference agencies blacklist me?